top of page

 The Rodin Museum, Philadelphia

 Barmaid and customer at O'Brien's, Pittsburgh, December, 2020.
-For many in the Quaker State, a visit to the neighborhood tavern eased the anxiety associated with a pandemic that killed more than twenty million people in less than three years.
+For many in the Quaker State, visiting the neighborhood tavern eased the anxiety associated with a pandemic that killed more than twenty million people in less than three years.

 "just Peachy!"
 Pittsburgh